spcourse/python/en/dictionaries/10 dictionaries.md

     >>> basket
     {'apple': 4, 'orange': 2, 'strawberry': 10, 'banana': 7}

 Or we could use this syntax to modify an existing pair.
-Lets say we ate one of the bananas, then we could update the dictionary by writing
+Let's say we ate one of the bananas, then we could update the dictionary by writing

     >>> basket['banana'] -= 1
     >>> basket
     {'apple': 4, 'orange': 2, 'strawberry': 10, 'banana': 6}

-Each *key* in a dictionary **must** be unique, so if we try to adding a *key* that already exists, we'll end up overwriting the corresponding *value*.
-So, if we try to add another key for apples, will just end up replacing the old pair
+Each *key* in a dictionary **must** be unique, so if we try to add a *key* that already exists, we'll end up overwriting the corresponding *value*.
+So, if we try to add another key for apples, we'll just end up replacing the old pair

     >>> basket['apple'] = 6